 Doctrinal definitions are “noisy gongs and clanging cymbals.”
 To say who God is and who God isn’t just adds more ingredients to a stew we cannot stomach, adds more confusion to our lives, and keeps a harangue going that outlived its usefulness long ago.
 To replace an old doctrine with an updated doctrine merely perpetuates the practice of creating a swirl of words without referents.
 We debate the doctrines, and lose the center, and treat those who oppose us in ways that are not God-like regardless of how well we articulate our view of God.

 The miracle, the wonder, of life is the process by which we come to life, and are alive.
 This process evolved the gene, and the gene evolved consciousness, and consciousness impacts both the gene and the process, in a feedback loop that creates turbulence, chaos and more possibilities than there were at the beginning, which, itself, is an amazing thing to consider.
-Not only that, but consciousness also intuits, glimpses, hunches, suspects, feels, a world, or worlds, beyond consciousness, a world, or worlds, beyond the world of normal, apparent, tangible reality, a world which is—or worlds which are—also a part of the process.
+Not only that, but consciousness also intuits, glimpses, hunches, suspects, feels, a world–or worlds– beyond consciousness, a world–or worlds–beyond the world of normal, apparent, tangible reality, a world which is—or worlds which are—also a part of the process.
 Or perhaps, how’s this for an idea, is responsible for the process.
 Consciousness apprehends a heart at the center of the process, or beyond it; consciousness apprehends love at the center, or beyond it, compassion at the core, or beyond it.
 Whether at the center, or beyond the center, matters not.
-Apprehending the heart, wherever it is, and living aligned with it is all that matters.
+Apprehending the heart, wherever it is, and living aligned with it is what matters most.

 Through consciousness, through awareness, we are involved in a relationship with a process which deepens both us and the process—which brings both us and the process—into greater harmony with each other, and enables the recognition and expression of values that are at the heart of life and being.
 “Values at the heart of things—lived out in our lives.”
 Consider that, if you will.
 Ponder that.
 Imagine that.
-It’s a different way of thinking about God.
+It’s a different way of thinking about God, and about Incarnation.

 The process creates the means of its own evolution, of its own realization.
 The process evokes its own becoming.
 Through the long years of the process, of life living toward itself, toward the realization of itself, the values at the heart of the process are perceived, what is truly important is clarified, what matters most is envisioned, identified, and served.
 We advance the process toward the realization of the good that is at the heart of the process.
 We become one with the process in the service of the good of all of life.
 In living without a script in the service of the good, in the service of life, we produce—we participate in the production of—a wonder we could not begin to imagine before experiencing it.

 If this doesn’t do it for you, come up something that does!
 We have to represent our experience of reality to ourselves somehow.
 We have to say something about how we think things are, or might be, and where we think things are going, and what part we might be playing in The Whole Show.
 We have to make sense of things as well as we are able.
-That much is certainly part of the process, that much certainly cannot be denied, this sense-making, order-finding, pattern-seeing, structure-producing, relationship-creating, capacity that is our gift—consciousness’ gift—to creation.
+That much is certainly part of the process, that much certainly cannot be denied, this sense-making, order-finding, pattern-seeing, structure-producing, relationship-creating, capacity that is our gift—the gift of conscious awareness—to creation.

 And the development of consciousness past the point of simply passing the genes along—to the point of being able to set self aside in the service of that which is perceived to be greater than self, greater than survival, greater than life—this, too, cannot be denied.
 The process has carried us beyond where the process needed us to go if genes making more genes were all the process had in mind.
-My best bet is that evolution continues.
-And, the movement is toward the world that is beyond the ordinary world of normal, apparent reality.
-The process is a thoroughly spiritual enterprise, carrying us into the realms of mystery, wonder and awe—into the heart of goodness, beauty and truth—and the Source of Life and Being itself.
+Evolution continues.
+The movement is toward the world that is beyond the ordinary world of normal, apparent reality.
+The process is a thoroughly spiritual enterprise, carrying us into the realms of mystery, wonder and awe—into the heart of goodness, beauty and truth—and the Source of Life and Being.